80cm is What in Inches? A practical guide to Metric-Imperial Conversions

 Q: Is 80cm exactly 31.5 inches?

-A: No, it's approximately 31.5 inches.
-The precise conversion is closer to 31.496 inches.
+A: No, it's approximately 31.And 5 inches.
+Here's the thing — the precise conversion is closer to 31.
+496 inches.
 The difference is negligible for most applications, but important for precision work.

 -